2nd Class City

 History and Culture

 - Kivalina has long been a stopping-off place for seasonal travelers between Arctic coastal areas and Kotzebue Sound communities.
 It is the only village in the Northwest Arctic Borough region where people hunt the bowhead whale.
-At one time, the village was located at the north end of the Kivalina Lagoon.
+At one time, the village was located at the north end of the Kivalina Lagoon but when BIA came to build a new school in 1905, they built the school on the camp site island, which is now called Kivalina.
 It was reported as "Kivualinagmut" in 1847 by Lt.
 Zagoskin of the Russian Navy.
 Lt.
 G.M.
 Stoney of the U.S. Navy reported the village as "Kuveleek" in 1885.
 A post office was established in 1940.
 An airstrip was built in 1960 using metal mattings.
 Kivalina incorporated as a city in 1969.
 During the 1970s, new houses, a new school, and an electric system were constructed in the village.
 Prior to 1976, high school students from Noatak would attend school in Kivalina and board with local families.
-Due to severe erosion and wind-driven ice damage, the city intends to relocate to a new site 2.5 miles away.
-Relocation alternatives have been studied, and a new site has been designed and engineered.
+In 1911, a discussion took place about relocating Kivalina to another site.
+Then again in 1953, relocation was put to a vote but the majority voted to remain on the current site.
+It came to a vote again in 2000 and the majority voted to relocate due to severe erosion and wind-driven ice damage.
+The public voted by election to move to a new site called Kiniktuuraq 2.5 miles away.
+Those plans fell through when several representatives from outside entities went to the site and deemed it inadequate for a relocation site.
+In 2011, the school district and representatives met with local officials to discuss the new school for Kivalina.
+They have until 2016 to construct the school.
+A site was selected based on the recommendations of the planners because of the time frame.
+An election was held in January 2012 to make the site official.
+Plans began for constructing an evacuation road leading to the new site, Kisimigiuqtuq, 7 miles North of Kivalina.
+Construction of the road is still in progress.

 - Federally Recognized Tribe